Journey Search

-The four departures consist of:
+The four departures per hour consist of:

 Which company and train is used on each departure won't particularly impact on ticket prices, travel at quieter times and you'll be more likely to find the cheaper Advance ticket prices, irrespective of which train is being used for a departure.